 For the purposes of this discussion a 3 row by 5 column swath is used and the full sized connector is 3 rows by 9 columns.
-The swath matrix data can be organized by [Cn Column Swath] or [Cn Row Swath] pin ordering convention.
-However, the column expansion algorithms discussed later can be implemented using the [Cn Column Swath] format.
+The swath matrix data can be organized by [Cn Swath Parameters.
 Three methods can be used to apply the Swath matrix information: